armoniacore/armonia-vite/docs/ssr.md

 Do a reload test with the bundled output to see how final result looks like.

-Refer to the section [Preview the output](#preview-the-output) to start a preview srr server.
+Refer to the section [Preview the output](#preview-the-output) on how to start a production ready preview server.